ando11235/aiPiCar/README.md

         car_state['speed'] = 0
 ```

-The behvaior when the aiPiCar recognizes a person is demonstrated in the video below.
+The behavior when the aiPiCar recognizes a person is demonstrated in the video below.

 [![Video of the aiPiCar person recognition](Pictures/3persondetect.png)](https://youtu.be/EZWdnMRZrPU)

 ### Stop Sign Adjustments

-The code for stop sign behavior was the msot complicated to implement, as there needed to be a state set on initial recognition of the stop sign, which then triggers a wait counter for 3 seconds, before allowing the aiPiCar to proceed.
-The state implmentation is necessary because the detected stop sign remains in the video frame, which would cause the model to continually recognize the stop sign and kick off 3 second wait counters, rather than just initially.
+The code for stop sign behavior was the most complicated to implement, as there needed to be a state set on initial recognition of the stop sign, which then triggers a wait counter for 3 seconds, before allowing the aiPiCar to proceed.
+The state implementation is necessary because the detected stop sign remains in the video frame, which would cause the model to continually recognize the stop sign and kick off 3 second wait counters, rather than just initially.

 ```python
 class StopSign(TrafficObject):